On the oscillating electric dipole moment induced by axion-fermion couplings: Axion EDM in time-dependent perturbation theory

-which, upon integrating by parts the term proportional to $(\partial_{t'} a)$ and including the associated boundary term, can be easily seen to be equal to \eq{eq:equivalenceLHS} up to $\mathcal{O}(1/m^4)$ corrections.
-Note that to prove the equivalence of the two bases it was crucial to take into account the transformation of the state in \eq{eq:stateshift}, which effectively leads to a boundary term in the time-integrated Hamiltonian.
+where in the second to last step we have taken into account the definition of the electric field in the temporal gauge ($\vec{E} = - \partial_t \vec{A}$), integrated by parts, and used that $\hat{\vec{p}}$ is time-independent to add and subtract a total derivative.
+Note that to prove the equivalence of the two bases it was crucial to take into account the transformation of the state in \eq{eq:stateshift}, which effectively leads to a boundary term in the time-integrated Hamiltonian, which exactly cancels out the boundary term arising from the integration by parts.

 Similarly, we can verify that the axion shift symmetry is properly preserved in time-dependent perturbation theory.
 While this is manifest in the derivative basis (cf.~\eq{eq:PQsymmetryDER} and \eq{eq:fuA}), being the Hamiltonian itself shift-invariant, that is not the case for the exponential basis.
 Since in the exponential basis also the fermion field transforms under the $\U(1)_{\rm PQ}$ symmetry (cf.~\eq{eq:PQsymmetryEXP}), we expect that the invariance under the shift symmetry can be recovered in the matrix element $\bra{\psi_E(t)} \hat U_E (t,t_0) \ket{\chi_E(t_0)}$ after including the shift of the state.